The several types of sand are formed due to soil erosion, weathering of rocks, broken pebbles and gravel made by rivers, ravines and many others.

 Ooids are small round minerals, usually less than 1 mm in diameter.

-Pit sand is a type of sand that is obtained from pits present in the soil, they are principally sharp, angular and porous.
+This sand is obtained from pits present in the soil, they are principally sharp, angular and porous.

 They do not contain a significant quantity of dangerous substances.